 Where a claimant has been furloughed or has seen a reduction in their hours - and this is a temporary measure due to the Coronavirus outbreak - then they will be treated as working their normal hours - ends when Job Retention Scheme ends..

 Time limit for critical workers to report changes of circumstances for Tax Credit purposes extended from one month to three.
 Ends when Job Retention Scheme ends.

 Local Housing Allowance (LHA) - for private tenancies - changed from 1st April 2020.This means a ‘re-set’ of LHA rates, which have, in the main, been frozen since 2015.
 Some claimants have seen a dramatic increase in their award.
 However for some this means they are now subject to the Benefit Cap.
 The change in LHA rates has been described by the government as a 'permanent uplift".And hotels and bed and breakfasts (B&Bs) used in the ‘Everyone In’ initiative in England (and similar provisions in Scotland and Wales) to accommodate homeless people and rough sleepers during the coronavirus (COVID-19) outbreak may fall under the definition of 'hostel' when considering exemption from the Shared Accommodation Rate.
 Click here

 Increase in the ’30 Hour’ earnings disregard (given to the majority of claimants who are either getting Working Tax Credit or meet the rules for it) from £17.10 per week to £37.10 a week up until 5th April 2021.

 For more information on Coronavirus and Housing Benefit click here

-The Scottish Government has temporarily changed eligibility for a number of social security benefits to help people who are impacted by coronavirus.
+The Scottish Government has temporarily changed eligibility for a number of social security benefits to help people who are impacted by the Coronavirus outbreak.

 The move is to ensure people who can’t get an application in on time due to things such as illness or caring responsibilities can still get the support that they need.